Introduction to the Study of Language

 - have grasped how and why language varies across speakers and over time, how individuals acquire language and how language works in the brain.

-A total of 20 weeks of teaching with 2 hours classroom contact per week comprising a 1 hour lecture and a 1 hour tutorial.
+A total of 20 weeks of teaching with 2 hours classroom contact per week comprising a 1 hour lecture and a 1 hour seminar.

 Scope and syllabus

 Starting with an overview of communication systems, human languages and the relationship between language(s) and culture, the module then explores the differences between spoken, written and signed language and introduces the IPA as an essential prerequisite to read transcriptions of spoken language.

 The module then introduces basic elements of linguistic structure.
 It starts with articulatory phonetics by presenting an overview of speech sounds attested across languages and then looks at the organisations of these speech sounds in phonological systems.
 Then the module gives an overview of common phonological processes and introduces suprasegmantal features of languages such as tone and intonation and the functions they serve.
 In the section on morphology we investigate how the meaning of words is achieved through their complex internal structure and through which mechanisms it can be changed.
 From there, we look at how meaning is mapped onto syntactic structure, how clauses and phrases are hierarchically organised and what structural ambiguities can result in two different ways of parsing them.
 We also compare word order and case marking patterns or how the grammatical status of participants is signalled across languages.